What You Need To Know About The New Documents On The 2016 Trump Tower Meeting

 The document dump also helps put the meeting into the broader context about what is known about the Russian attack on the 2016 election and the ongoing investigation about whether any Americans were involved with it — and what still isn't known.

-Here's a look at three big reasons why the Judiciary Committee release was important.
+Here's a look at three big reasons the Judiciary Committee release was important.

 1. The Russians apparently tried hard to collude with the Americans.
 But there's no airtight case that the Americans reciprocated.